-Math Talk for the Elementary Classroom: 5 Proven Strategies
+Math Talk For the Elementary Classroom: 5 Proven Strategies To Engage Your Students

 Do you sometimes struggle to engage students in math talk and expressing their reasoning?
 You’re not alone if you do.
 We’ve looked at many different ways to nurture and develop students’ spoken and written mathematical vocabulary.
 These are some of the most effective activities we’ve used in developing the knowledge and skills of students in the mathematics classroom.